OmkarSunilSurve/Project/README.md

 Julia :::

 Here the file name is Ebola Data.The model is based on 1 year of available data.
 Plots are also present.
-The scatter plot is the predicted one using our model.
 Some Images of different plots are alos attached.
 Like virus spread across various countries.